Characters: Jo Jos Bizarre Adventure Part 6

 - Anti-Villain: Easily the most sympathetic of the three sons of Dio that help out Pucci, he only does so out of gratitude to Pucci for helping him out with realizing his Stand ability, not out of Power High, but because it made him a Cosmic Plaything.

 - He's also a Graceful Loser who reveals information because they managed to beat him.

-- Artistic License - Biology: First of all, his rods apparently feed on body heat by flying close to other animals.
-Secondly, this somehow temporarily shuts down any kind of bodily function at the locations they fly near.
+- Artistic License - Biology: Let us count the ways!
+(1) Rods don't actually exist, and are simply photo artifacts.
+(2) Rods apparently feed on body heat by flying close to other animals.
+(3) This feeding shuts down any kind of bodily function at the locations they fly near.

 - Badass: He's the only son of Dio to fight Jolyne directly, and sets himself on fire to do so.

 - He tops it off when he relives himself of the pain with his sky rods, in order to pull a Taking You with Me as he is dying.
 Clearly, he's inherited his father's trait of Badass.